-A pilot in real-time Patient Reported Outcome Measures (PROMs) and Patient Reported Experience Measures (PREMs)
+MPCCC’s pilot in real-time Patient Reported Outcome Measures (PROMs) and Patient Reported Experience Measures (PREMs) fits within Collaborative Platform 1: ‘Using data as a foundation for high-quality cancer care’ in the MPCCC 2017-2021 Strategic Plan.

-Real-time collection of PROMs and PREMs assists clinicians to identify patient’s symptoms or concerns and facilitates appropriate management.
-As well as improving care and patient satisfaction, the data collected can inform health service planning and quality improvements for future patients.
+Collection of patient reported outcome measures (PROMs) and patient reported experience measures (PREMs) assists clinicians with identifying patient’s symptoms or concerns and facilitates appropriate management.
+In addition to improving care and patient satisfaction, the data collected can inform health service planning and quality improvements for future patients.

 Part A: Real-time registry-based PROMs and PREMs in pancreatic cancer

-This pilot project will partner with clinicians from MPCCC health services, Monash, Alfred, Eastern and Peninsula Health as well as patients, to develop a pancreatic cancer-specific, patient questionnaire, to measure the severity and impact of common symptoms and problems.
-The questionnaire will be completed online by patients, at regular intervals, will provide real-time feedback to treating clinicians so that medical or supportive care interventions can be put in place.
+Partnering with patients and clinicians from across MPCCC health services, this pilot will develop as electronic patient questionnaire that is specific to patients with pancreatic cancer.
+It will measure the severity and impact of common symptoms and problems, and will be completed by patients at regular intervals.
+The questionnaire will provide real-time feedback to treating clinicians so that medical or supportive care interventions can be put in place.
 Data will be integrated into an existing clinical quality registry for pancreatic cancer, the Upper Gastro-intestinal Clinical Registry (UGICR), as part of measuring quality of care.

 It is anticipated the pilot will help people living with pancreatic cancer, particularly those who are not on active treatment plans and/or not in regular contact with their health service, to feel connected and get the care they need, through the option of real-time feedback to clinicians.
 Both the data collected and the electronic method of collection are novel in cancer patients in Australia, and this pilot will act as a proof-of-concept for other projects.